 BAT: We only employ graduates aged 25 years and below for our Management Trainee Programme, hence academic qualifications are important to meet our rigorous screening procedures.
 Factors that will help land you a spot in the programme are a CGPA of 3.0; upper second class honours or equivalent degree; and active involvement in and leadership of extra-curricular activities.
 It doesn’t stop there, of course.
 You will still have to show us what you’re made of during the interview process.

 Shell: An academic qualification indicates two things.
 Firstly, the quality and depth of the knowledge acquired and also the propensity to deliver a given assignment or as we would say it in Shell, the sense of achievement.
 Academic qualifications are therefore very important.

 A postgraduate qualification on the other hand is very much dependent on the nature of the job.
 A Master’s or PhD would very much be required for a role in research or product development, where detailed expertise in a certain field is required but in most other scenarios, a good degree should suffice.
-An MBA qualification however, would be better after a few of years of experience as the graduate would then be able to relate theory to the realities of work much better.
+An MBA qualification, however, would be better after a few years of experience as the graduate would then be able to relate theory to the realities of work much better.

 3. What specialisations in your organisation’s field are emerging or becoming more popular?

 OYL: Among our group of operating companies in Malaysia, one of our core competencies is in the area of research and development.
 Graduates who like to innovate in the area of new product design and systems will find it a rewarding challenge to work in our Research & Development Center.